-In 2019–20, 59% of SHS clients identified a need for accommodation services.
-Of these nearly 170,900 clients:
+In 2020–21, 60% of SHS clients identified a need for accommodation services.
+Of these 166,900 clients:

-Assistance to sustain tenancy/prevent eviction was needed by 33% of clients at some stage during their support in 2019–20.
+Assistance to sustain tenancy/prevent eviction was needed by 32% of clients at some stage during their support in 2020–21.
 This group includes those who were still housed when they approached a SHS agency and were supported to remain in that housing.
 It also includes those who identified a need for accommodation, were assisted to secure new housing and then supported to sustain that housing.
-Most clients (77,200 clients, or about 82% of those who needed it) received assistance to sustain tenancy directly from the specialist homelessness agency.
+Most clients (74,000 clients, or about 82% of those who needed it) received assistance to sustain tenancy directly from the specialist homelessness agency.

 Specialised services refer to those services that require specific knowledge or skills and are usually undertaken by someone with qualifications to provide the particular service.

-$68.7 million in financial assistance was provided to clients in 2019–20.
+In 2020–21, $109.4 million in financial assistance was provided to clients.

-Around $68.7 million in financial assistance was provided to clients in 2019–20 (Figure CLIENTS.11), a 12% increase from the $61.1 million provided in 2018–19 (not adjusted for inflation).
-This represents an average of $976 provided per client requesting financial assistance, and an increase from $874 in 2018–19 (not adjusted for inflation) (Supplementary table CLIENTS.25, Supplementary table CLIENTS.36).
+Around $109.4 million in financial assistance was provided to clients in 2020–21, a 59% increase from the $68.7 million provided in 2019–20 (not adjusted for inflation).
+This represents an average of $1,592 provided per client requesting financial assistance, and an increase from $976 in 2019–20 (not adjusted for inflation) (Supplementary table CLIENTS.25, Supplementary table CLIENTS.36).

 Outcomes presented here describe the change in clients’ housing situation between the start and end of support.
 Data is limited to clients who ceased receiving support during the financial year—meaning that their support periods had closed and they did not have ongoing support at the end of the year.
 Around 3 in 5 (163,600 clients or 59%) clients had support periods in 2020–21 that were both opened and closed and were non-ongoing at the end of the 2020–21 financial year.

-Many clients had long periods of support or even multiple support periods during 2019–20.
+Many clients had long periods of support or even multiple support periods during 2020–21.
 They may have had a number of changes in their housing situation over the course of their support.
-These changes within the year are not reflected in the data presented here, rather the client situation at the start of their first period of support during 2019–20 is compared with the end of their last period of support in 2019–20.
+These changes within the year are not reflected in the data presented here, rather the client situation at the start of their first period of support during 2020–21 is compared with the end of their last period of support in 2020–21.

 These trends demonstrate that by the end of support, many clients have achieved or progressed towards a more positive housing solution.
 That is, clients ending support in public or community housing (renter or rent-free) or private or other housing (renter or rent-free) had increased compared with the start of support.

 Specialist homelessness agencies may support clients in a number of non-housing areas to reduce their vulnerability to homelessness.
 These include changes in educational enrolment status, labour force status and income.
-In 2019–20:
+In 2020–21:

-ABS (Australian Bureau of Statistics) 2017.
+ABS 2017.
 Census of population and housing: Reflecting Australia - Stories from the Census, 2016.
-ABS cat. no. 2071.0 Canberra: ABS.
+ABS Cat.
+No. 2071.0 Canberra: ABS.

-AIHW (Australian Institute of Health and Welfare) 2017.
-Australia’s welfare 2017, Australia’s welfare series no. 13.
-Cat. no. AUS 214.
+AIHW (Australian Institute of Health and Welfare) 2021.
+Australia’s welfare 2021: Data insights.
+Cat. no. AUS 236.
 Canberra: AIHW.